Fushen-Zhang/ODKL/README.md

 *[SGSC Customer Trial](https://data.gov.au/data/dataset/smart-grid-smart-city-customer-trial-data): This dataset stems from the Smart Grid Smart City (SGSC) project in Australia since 2010.*

 ## 🎯 Implementation:

-This repositories contains a Tensorflow implementation of the ODKL.
-To apply this model, just apply it directly to the project [OSTL](https://github.com/IBM/ostl).
+- Install the packages in requirement.txt to run the code.
+- The demo.py shows how to apply the proposed model for load forecasting.

-## 📚 Citation
+## 🤗 Citation

 If you use ODKL in your research, please consider citing us.
 ```bibtex